 Where is summer camp actually held?
-Our 2020 summer camp sessions will be held in Athelstane, WI at our Little Newton Lake Campus.
-This will be the first summer having camp on out own all accessible grounds!
+Summer camp sessions will be held in Athelstane, WI at our Little Newton Lake Campus.

 Where do we sleep?
 If you are a CIT or counselor you will be staying in cabins along with other campers and volunteers.
 We will always attempt to put people from the same group in the same cabin.

-If you are on Pit Crew or a PCIT where you will be staying will depend on the number of people in your group and how large our camp session is.
-You will either stay in cabins with other campers and counselors, or in separate housing.
+If you are on Pit Crew or a PCIT you will either stay in cabins with other campers and counselors, or in separate housing.

 Does everyone dress up for theme meals?
 Yes, our theme meals are a way to get everyone involved.
 Every camper no matter their level of function will be able to get involved in a theme meals so we suggest that everyone dresses up and get’s involved.
 We encourage groups to bring their own costumes but we do have costumes available.